poemm/WasmSecurityConcerns/README.md

 ## 5. CONCLUSIONS

 It may be wise to have redundancy and variety in both hardware and software.
-And to use simple toolchains which can be auditted.
+And to use simple toolchains which can be audited.
+And to somehow penalize every Denial-of-Service vulnerability.